 Contract Assets and Contract Liabilities

 The timing of when the Company bills its customers on construction and development contracts is generally dependent upon agreed-upon contractual terms, which may include the completion of certain phases of the work, or when services are provided.
 When billings occur subsequent to revenue recognition as a result of contingencies, such billings are recorded in unbilled revenue, which is included in contract assets.
 Additionally, the Company may receive advances or deposits from customers before revenue is recognized, resulting in deferred revenue, which is included in contract liabilities.
 Retainage for which the Company has an unconditional right to payment that is only subject to the passage of time are classified as contracts receivable.
 Retainage subject to conditions other than the passage of time do not meet the definition of a receivable and are therefore included in contract assets and contract liabilities.
-Contractor and development fees received from customers, but not yet billed or recognized as revenue are reflected as contract liabilities and contractor and development fees recognized as revenue and not yet billed are reflected as contract assets.
-Retainage receivable and retainage payable subject to conditions such as the completion of the project, are contract assets or contract liabilities.
-Uninstalled materials and deposits for materials are included in contract assets as the Company received funds from the customer to purchase materials or to fund a deposit for the purchases of materials.
+Contractor and development fees received from customers, but not yet billed or recognized as revenue are reflected as contract liabilities, and contractor and development fees recognized as revenue and not yet billed are reflected as contract assets.
+Retainage receivable and retainage payable subject to conditions, such as the completion of the project, are contract assets or contract liabilities.
+Uninstalled materials and deposits for materials are included in contract assets as the Company receives funds from the customer to purchase materials or to fund a deposit for the purchases of materials.

 Revenue from Construction Contracts

 Revenue from construction contracts represents revenue earned from providing general contractor services to affiliated joint venture entities for the construction of multifamily apartment communities.